mbutler808/Asterophryinae_phylogenetic_data/README.md

 * Figure 2: Time calibrated maximum likelihood phylogeny generated for 233 samples and three outgroups of Asterophryinae using IQTREE.
 * Figure 3: Nuclear-DNA-only time calibrated Bayesian inference phylogeny.
 * Figure 4: Mitochondrial-DNA-only time calibrated Bayesian inference phylogeny.
+* Figure 5: The evolution of Asterophryinae lifestyle.
+Lifestyles were mapped onto the 218 taxa time calibrated Bayesian inference phylogeny with ancestral states reconstructed using maximum likelihood.
+Pies on each node show the probabilities of lifestyles at ancestral nodes generated from 2000 stochastic mappings.

 #### BEAST 2 Files:
 * alignment_asterophryinae_07192022.nex: aligned dataset of all 5 loci